jamezmca/learn-to-code/course notes/html_css.md

 If we take a look at the code displayed above, there's a few key observations worth taking note of.

 1. HTML is created using **tags**.
-Tags are the keywords surrounded by the greater-than and lesser-than brackets, or the < & > keys.
+Tags (sometimes referred to as elements) are the keywords surrounded by the greater-than and lesser-than brackets, or the < & > keys.
     - Most tags have an opening and paired closing tag.
 Any contents contained within the associated opening and closing tags is known as the *children contents*.
 The opening tag always appears first, and the closing tag can be discerned from the opening tag via the use of the forwards slash ```/```.
         - For example -> <div> child contents </div>
         - The left hand tag is the opening tag, and the right most tag is the closing tag as we see it has the forwards slash.